becheery/herome/README.txt

-### This is an app that generates a backstory for you, as a character.
+### This is an app that generates a backstory for you, as a super-hero character.
+### It was done explicitly as a free-time project to get the rust off my Android Java skills off.